-There are some critical milestones being tackled in 2021, from our upcoming working group to discuss the Community Titles Schemes legislation, a new government relations strategy for the next 2-3 years and our continued commitment to professionalising the sector with a robust accreditation pathway.
+There are some critical milestones being tackled, from our upcoming working group to discuss the Community Titles Schemes legislation, a new government relations strategy for the next 2-3 years and our continued commitment to professionalising the sector with a robust accreditation pathway.

 Already, the Board is rolling up their sleeves to get some headway in progressing on the ALP Election Commitments.
 Many of the issues we pursued late last year are critical to consumers and I am pleased to say that we have succeeded in putting them firmly on the government's agenda.